AAhmatov/flicker/README.md

 # flicker
-Just some stuff
+Just some stuff.

-Nothing to do there
+Nothing to do there.